 These exemptions have been approved by Brussels

-Portugal has 97 international tax treaties with a number of countries, including France.
-These agreements are based on the OECD model, which recognizes domicile as the reference point for tax purposes.
+Portugal has 97 international agreements with many countries, including France.
+Conventions established on the model of the OECD which recognizes that it is the domicile which must be used as a reference for the tax.
 But that's not all.
-Assets" also benefit from an exceptional tax regime.
-In particular, they are taxed at 20% on earned income.
+The "assets" also benefit from an exceptional tax regime.
+In particular, a tax of 20% on activity income.

 To settle down, you need a roof, so rent or buy